lcsouzamenezes/OpenCatapult/docs/home/concept.md

 ## User Account

-Administrators can add as many as users they want.
+Administrators can add as many application users as they want.
 Each user can be assigned to a different role which will affect on her ability to access `OpenCatapult` elements.

 [See more details](../user-guides/users.md)